VKappaKV/Zero-To-Hero-blockchain-Algorand/0_Glossary/Glossary.md

 ## T
 - **Testnet**: A parallel blockchain used for testing new features, applications, or updates without affecting the main blockchain (mainnet).
 - **Token**: A digital asset that represents a certain value or utility within a blockchain network.
-Tokens can be fungible (like ERC-20 tokens) or non-fungible (like NFTs).
+Tokens can be fungible or non-fungible.
 - **TPS (Transactions Per Second)**: A measure of how many transactions a blockchain can process in a given second.

 ## V